Semitoric systems of non-simple type: Preliminaries

 \begin{proof} The first column follows from the definitions of $T$, $\mathsf{t}_j$, and $\shift_b$ in Equations~\eqref{eqn:T} and~\eqref{eqn:t_and_shift} and the fact that $\mathcal{A}^1 = x$.
 The second column follows from Equation~\eqref{eq:limitT}, and the last column follows from the first two and Equation~\eqref{eq:def-S}, since $K_+$ and $E^i_\mu$ do not depend on the choice of $\mathcal{A}$. \end{proof}

 \begin{lemma} $\tilde{S}^i$ can be extended to a smooth function in a neighborhood of $c_i$ in $B$. \end{lemma}

-\begin{proof} The lemma is true when $w_a^\alpha = 0$ according to the proof of~\cite[Lemma 6.3]{PT}.
-Since, the action of $G_\mathbf{j}$ described in Lemma~\ref{lem:Gaction} does not affect the smoothness of $\tilde{S}^i$ around $c_i$ and there is always a choice of $\mathcal{A}$ such that $w_a^\alpha = 0$, the proof is complete. \end{proof}
+\begin{proof} The lemma is true when $w_a^\alpha = 0$ by~\cite[Lemma 3.5]{PT}.
+Since the action of $G_\mathbf{j}$ described in Lemma~\ref{lem:Gaction} does not affect the smoothness of $\tilde{S}^i$ around $c_i$, if there is a choice of $\mathcal{A}$ such that $w_a^\alpha = 0$, then the proof is complete.
+Such a choice always exists by acting by an integer power of $\mathsf{t}_{j_a}$, which changes $w_a^\alpha$ by one. \end{proof}

 \begin{definition} We still use $\tilde{S}^i$ to denote the smooth extension to a neighborhood of $c_i$.
 Let $X = \der x, Y = \der y$.
 Performing a Taylor expansion of $\tilde{S}^i$ around the origin under coordinates $E^i_\mu$, we get a power series